 Why YOU should LOVE Artichokes Too!

-These days, I typically don't bake an artichoke, I steam it.
 And instead of a main meal, usually I eat it as an appetizer.

 Artichoke Love

-So why do I love artichokes so much??
-Perhaps it's the fond memory of years past but here is a good list of other very important reasons why:
+memory of years past but here is a good list of other very important reasons

-• You have to take the time to eat the artichoke.
+- You have to take the time to eat the artichoke.
 Slowly, layer by layer, it encourages mindful eating.
 Plus you have to work to get to the meaty prize…the artichoke heart!

-• Per artichoke you get about 10g of fiber!!
+- Per artichoke you get about 10g of fiber!!
 This nourishes the healthy bacteria in our guts and promotes satiety.

-• It is low in calories, about 60 per artichoke, but very high in plant protein (4g), potassium (13%), magnesium (19%), vitamin C (25%), and iron (8%).
+- It is low in calories, about 60 per artichoke, but very high in plant protein (4g), potassium (13%), magnesium (19%), vitamin C (25%), and iron (8%).

-• It helps promote healthy digestion and liver function by stimulating the production of bile.
+- It helps promote healthy digestion and liver function by stimulating the production of bile.

-• And finally, it just simply tastes delicious when served with a creamy dip.
+- And finally, it just simply tastes delicious when served with a creamy dip.
 See the recipes below for a creme fraiche dip or a vegan creamy coconut dip!
 Plus, this avocado dip pairs really nicely with a steamed artichoke too!

 Finding the Perfect Artichoke

-Now that you know that artichokes are wonderful, and may perhaps be more inclined to pick one up at the grocery store, here are some tips to get the best bang for your buck.
+perhaps be more inclined to pick one up at the grocery store, here are some

-• Look at the cut end of the stem.
+- Look at the cut end of the stem.
 Is it very brown and dry?
 Or is it lighter in color and fresh?
 The lighter it is, the more tender and more flavorful your end product.

-• Are the leaves open or closed?
+- Are the leaves open or closed?
 The tighter the leaves the fresher the artichoke.
 The more open the leaves the older the artichoke.

-• Does the artichoke look bright green or browning?
+- Does the artichoke look bright green or browning?
 Pick one that is bright green in color.

-• Store the artichoke in the refrigerator in an airtight plastic bag and use within a couple days of purchasing for best flavor.
+- Store the artichoke in the refrigerator in an airtight plastic bag and use within a couple days of purchasing for best flavor.

 Preparing the Perfect Artichoke

-• Using your sharp knife cut a ½ an inch off of the stem and peel off the lower leaves along the stem.
+- Using your sharp knife cut a ½ an inch off of the stem and peel off the lower leaves along the stem.

-• Proceed to cut the top 1 ½ inches off of the artichoke to open the center.
+- Proceed to cut the top 1 ½ inches off of the artichoke to open the center.
 Use your bread knife with serrated edges for this.

-• Finally, using your kitchen shears, cut the pointy edge of each remaining leaf.
+- Finally, using your kitchen shears, cut the pointy edge of each remaining leaf.
 This makes the eating process more enjoyable later.

-• Place the steamer basket into a large pot and fill with water until it is right below the level of the basket.
+- Place the steamer basket into a large pot and fill with water until it is right below the level of the basket.

-• Squeeze lemon juice over the cut edges of the artichoke.
+- Squeeze lemon juice over the cut edges of the artichoke.
 Sprinkle with a pinch of sea salt, and cover.
 You can also pour a swig of vinegar into the water for added flavor.

-• Over high heat, bring the water to a boil, and reduce heat to medium low.
+- Over high heat, bring the water to a boil, and reduce heat to medium low.
 Steam the artichoke for 1 to 1 ½ hours, depending on the size.
 You may need to check on the water level halfway through to make sure it isn't running low.
 You do not want to burn your pot.

-• Meanwhile prepare the creamy dip (see recipe below for both dairy and vegan version).
+- Meanwhile prepare the creamy dip (see recipe below for both dairy and vegan version).

-• Test for doneness by pulling on an artichoke leaf.
+- Test for doneness by pulling on an artichoke leaf.
 The leaf should easily come off of the base without resistance.
 Taste test by pulling off the soft tender flesh with your clenched teeth.

-• Serve with a creamy dip and a bowl to discard remaining plant fibers.
+- Serve with a creamy dip and a bowl to discard remaining plant fibers.

 Eating the Perfectly Steamed Artichoke

-Note: For another creamy dip option try this AVOCADO DIP
+Note: For another creamy dip option try this AVOCADO DIP.

-Garlicy Crème Fraiche Dip
+Garlicy Crème Fraiche

 Serves 1